Homologation Management Services (HMS)

 Insourcing Vs. Hiring:

 The question for many companies is: Can we continue to treat the impact of growing homologation requirements as an adjunct responsibility given to one or more existing employees?
 If not, can we justify or afford a full-time employee?
-Before deciding that, are we equipped to identify a competent applicant?
-If we answered yes to the last two questions; does it make business sense to hire specialized personnel who do not directly contribute to the core competencies of the organization?
+Finally does it make business sense to hire specialized personnel who don’t contribute to the core competencies of the organization?

 For companies in the situation described above, G&M’s HMS is the perfect solution.
-See figure below for an illustration of the division of responsibilities made possible by the HMS model:
+See figure below for an illustration of how homologation management and certification related responsibilities can be transferred to the Homologation Management Co., while some of the more basic responsibilities are maintained at the production/manufacturing co: